27 February 2019.

-If you’re not visiting Georgia’s fantastic mountainous regions, are not fussed by large crowds and not on a particularly tight travel budget, you may very well be impressed by the canyons and feel your money is well spent.
+If you’re not visiting Georgia’s fantastic High Caucasus mountains, are not fussed by large crowds and not on a particularly tight travel budget, you may very well be impressed by the canyons and feel your money is well spent.
 But I wouldn’t go out of my way just to see these two spots.

 Then again, if you are any of the above, rather save your lari for the country’s many other wildly more impressive natural sights which can be enjoyed for free and without swarms of other tourists clamouring for the same view.

 While I strongly believe that each place should be judged on its own merit rather than in comparison to every place you’ve ever visited, these ones, unfortunately, felt a little too much like a circus for my liking, which seriously detracted from the atmosphere and I kind of wished I had chosen somewhere else to spend my final day in this incredible country.

 Still keen to visit the canyons?
 There are a few ways to get there.

 Marshrutka | Though it is possible to visit both canyons independently by marshrutka, it’ll take some lining up of timetables, plenty of extra walking and, chances are, you won’t be able to fit it all into one day.
 Marshrutka depart for Martvili five times a day from Kutaisi’s main bus station and cost 4 GEL.
 From here it’s a 5km walk along the road to the canyon or you can take a taxi.
 See the timetable here or check the schedule at Kutaisi’s very helpful information office.